ipfs/ipfs-blog/src/_blog/libp2p-day-2022-recap.md

 #### Browser Connectivity Unlocked

-First class support for WebTransport has enabled libp2p nodes running in the browser ([currently limited to Chromium](https://caniuse.com/webtransport)) to connect directly with peers running on a host machine.
+First-class support for WebTransport enables libp2p nodes running in the browser ([currently limited to Chromium](https://caniuse.com/webtransport)) to connect directly with peers on a host machine.
 WebTransport support was first added as an experimental feature in [go-libp2p v0.23.0](https://github.com/libp2p/go-libp2p/releases/tag/v0.23.0) and [Kubo v0.16.0](https://github.com/ipfs/kubo/releases/tag/v0.16.0#-webtransport-new-experimental-transport).
-Remaining WebTransport work is [tracked here](https://github.com/libp2p/go-libp2p/issues/1827).
+The remaining WebTransport work is [tracked here](https://github.com/libp2p/go-libp2p/issues/1827).

-WebRTC Browser to Server has also been making significant progress.
-Since libp2p Day, the specification [been merged](https://github.com/libp2p/specs/tree/master/webrtc) AND so has the [rust-libp2p implementation](https://github.com/libp2p/rust-libp2p/commit/a7148648858fe10e9ba4c2793c7e12392b49c0ab).
+WebRTC browser-to-server has also made significant progress.
+Since libp2p Day, the specification [been merged](https://github.com/libp2p/specs/tree/master/webrtc), and the [rust-libp2p implementation](https://github.com/libp2p/rust-libp2p/commit/a7148648858fe10e9ba4c2793c7e12392b49c0ab) has shipped!
 The Go and JS implementations are also tracking closely.

 Check out the [WebTransport](#webtransport-transport) and [WebRTC](#why-webrtc) demos below, as well as the [new libp2p connectivity site](https://connectivity.libp2p.io/).

 #### libp2p Interoperability

-libp2p teams are spending the tail end of 2022 and much of 2023 focusing on testing libp2p interoperability.
-The libp2p ecosystem has flourished with a number of different implementations, each with their own set of supported features (including but not limited to transport protocols, multiplexers, secure channels, etc.) Therefore it’s paramount to ensure these features and implementations are compatible with each other and that new releases don’t introduce regressions.
+The libp2p ecosystem continues to flourish with several implementations, each with its own set of supported features.
+It’s paramount to ensure these features and implementations are compatible and that new releases don’t introduce regressions. libp2p teams are spending the tail end of 2022 and much of 2023 focusing on testing libp2p interoperability.

 Checkout [libp2p Interoperability Testing with Testground](#libp2p-interoperability-testing-with-testground) to learn more.

 #### Demand for libp2p + HTTP

-There is a growing demand for libp2p + HTTP from libp2p users (especially [Protocol Labs ProductDev](https://pl-strflt.notion.site/Teams-c1757afbec9946d68daadf5bc0212b97) teams like Bedrock and [dag.house](http://dag.house)) in order to unlock use cases like integrating directly with CDN infrastructure or enabling the use of a static HTTP cache to respond to requests from a libp2p node.
-We’ve started [specifying the protocol](https://github.com/libp2p/specs/pull/477) and plan on including this in our immediate 2023 roadmap.
+With the growing demand for libp2p + HTTP, especially by [Protocol Labs ProductDev](https://pl-strflt.notion.site/Teams-c1757afbec9946d68daadf5bc0212b97) teams like Bedrock and [dag.house](http://dag.house)), the team has started drafting an [HTTP specification](https://github.com/libp2p/specs/pull/477), with plans to make this a top priority going into 2023. libp2p + HTTP will enable use cases like integrating directly with CDN infrastructure or allowing a static HTTP cache to respond to requests from a libp2p node.

 ## Recap of talks